isc-projects/bind9/doc/arm/reference.rst

     numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example, a slave server for the zone
+For example, a secondary server for the zone
     ``example.com`` might place
     the zone contents into a file called ``ex/example.com`` where
     ``ex/`` is just the first two
     letters of the zone name.
-(Most operating systems behave very slowly if you put 100000 files into a single directory.)
+(Most operating systems behave very slowly if there are 100000 files in a single directory.)

 ``stub``
-   A stub zone is similar to a slave zone, except that it replicates only the NS records of a master zone instead of the entire zone.
+   A stub zone is similar to a secondary zone, except that it replicates only the NS records of a primary zone instead of the entire zone.
 Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.

-   Stub zones can be used to eliminate the need for glue NS record in a parent zone at the expense of maintaining a stub zone entry and a set of name server addresses in ``named.conf``.
+   Stub zones can be used to eliminate the need for a glue NS record in a parent zone at the expense of maintaining a stub zone entry and a set of name server addresses in ``named.conf``.
 This usage is not recommended for new configurations, and BIND 9 supports it only in a limited way.
-In BIND 4/8, zone transfers of a parent zone included the NS records from stub children of that zone.
-This meant that, in some cases, users could get away with configuring child stubs only in the master server for the parent zone.
-BIND 9 never mixes together zone data from different zones in this way.
-Therefore, if a BIND 9 master serving a parent zone has child stub zones configured, all the slave servers for the parent zone also need to have the same child stub zones configured.
+If a BIND 9 primary serving a parent zone has child stub zones configured, all the secondary servers for the parent zone also need to have the same child stub zones configured.

    Stub zones can also be used as a way of forcing the resolution of a given